 It has two distinctive strengths:

 The laboratory has 47 staff members (11 research fellow and research-assistants from the CNRS and IRD, 16 professors or associate professors from the INALCO and other universities, 12 doctoral students and 8 post-docs).
 It operates three research programms funded by a number of grants and institutions, and directs contract research and international cooperative projects.
-SEDYL includes two areal centres (CELIA and CELBS), which have developed their own networks and should become well-known in their own right.
+SEDYL includes two areal centres (CELIA and CELBS), which have developed their own networks.
 It also has four associate members.

 Since July 2013 the SeDyL UMR has been directed by Isabelle Léglise and co-directed by Sophie Vassilaki (since January 2019).

 The laboratory’s governing council includes Laurence Guernalec (elected), Christine Bonnot (elected), Deth Thach (elected), Valelia Muni Toke (elected), Enrique Palancar (elected), Suat Istanbullu (elected), Kirill Ghanza (elected), Claudine Chamoreau (appointed), Anaïd Donabédian (appointed), Sophie Vassilaki (appointed) and Isabelle Léglise (Director).